nerthul11/BreakableWallRandomizer/ReadMe.md

 ## Settings

 - Enabled --> Boolean to define if the connection should be active or not.
-- Wooden Planks --> Boolean to define if one-way walls should be randomized or not.
-- Rock Walls --> Boolean to define if standard walls should be randomized or not.
-- Dive Floors --> Boolean to define if Dive breakable floors should be randomized or not.
-- Collapsers --> Boolean to define if collapsing floors should be randomized or not.
+- Each of Walls, Planks, Dive Floors and Collapsers have available:
+  - A boolean to set them as Enabled/Disabled.
+  - A Split Group they're placed into.
+  - A boolean that adds Additional Walls:
+    - This setting does nothing to Walls, Planks or Dive Floors - though it will on future releases impact Walls & Planks.
+    - For Collapsers, this setting places the collapsers that are immediately above spike floors in the pool.
-- Godhome Walls --> Boolean to define if Godhome walls are included or not.
+- Godhome Walls --> Boolean to define if the 3 available Godhome walls are included or not.
-- Extra Walls --> Boolean to define if additional, small and numerous walls like Ancestral Mound Planks or Hive pillars should be included or not.
-(Not available at the time)
 - Group Walls --> Transforms all breakable items in all rooms into a single check.
 For groups with multiple wall types (mainly Walls + Planks or Walls + Collapsers), the vanilla objects will behave normally, and only the randomized objects will follow the group rules.
+(Will be refactored into grouping walls by room eventually)

 ### Myla Shop
 - Enabled --> Boolean to define if the Wall Shop should appear or not.